 - Hotels and resorts

 - Swimming pools

 - Commercial storage buildings

-We get to work inside commercial buildings too.
+They get to work inside commercial buildings too.

-We can prepare and put together internal wall surfaces or rooms for special storage spaces in the back of stores or warehouses that require protected areas.
+They can prepare and put together internal wall surfaces or rooms for special storage spaces in the back of stores or warehouses that require protected areas.